-Complications of UCP
+Complications of Ultrasound Ciliary Plasty

 During the procedure, the patient can report tolerable pain that is transient and disappear at the end of the procedure.
-Sometimes, transient high intraocular pressure can also occur during the surgery and can be treated with anti-glaucoma eye drops.
+Sometimes, transient high intraocular pressure can also occur during the surgery and can be treated with glaucoma eye drops.

 Common post operation complications of UCP

-Transient conjunctival Hyperemia
+Transient conjunctival Hyperemia.

-Cells or activity in the anterior chamber
+Cells or activity in the anterior chamber.

-Dry eyes with puntate keratitis
+Dry eyes with punctate keratitis.

 Transient Post Operation hypotony with choroidal detachment.